3 Tips for Satisfaction in Love and Marriage

-Before marriage, engaged couples usually have a few expectations about their day-to-day roles.
+Engaged couples usually have a few expectations about their day-to-day roles and the amount of satisfaction they’ll have in love and marriage.
 Who will manage the money?
 Who should initiate romance?
 What will the arrangements be if or when children arrive?
 Who will be responsible for housework, laundry and such?

 “Though people are trained from an early age to analyze problems and create solutions, we must be careful to remember that marriage is a relationship to be nurtured, not a project to complete or a problem to be solved,” says Dr. Gary Chapman, relationship counselor and author of The Five Love Languages.

 Chapman wants couples to understand that love is not the only foundation for marriage.

 “The tingles,” as he calls it, is that early-stage feeling of euphoric love that lasts only about two years.
 When that feeling is gone, couples enter the stage of marriage where they must intentionally nurture their love and grow together as a couple.
 Additionally, they must be prepared for common stumbling blocks that occur.